DaoD/INTERS/README.md

 | [INTERS-Falcon-1b](https://huggingface.co/yutaozhu94/INTERS-Falcon-1b)           | [Falcon-rw-1b](https://huggingface.co/tiiuae/falcon-rw-1b)              |

 ## News
+- May, 2024: We are happy that INTERS has been accepted by ACL 2024 main conference!
 - Feb, 2024: We have released the dataset, instruction templates, fine-tuned models, and evaluation scripts.

 ## Introduction